Pandemic adds to informal vendors' challenges

 Street vendors, market traders and market porters provide necessary goods and services, especially to those who must buy life’s necessities in very small quantities at affordable prices.
 Those who sell food—both fresh food and prepared food—are an essential part of urban supply chains.
 They embody food security for a wide swath of people who cannot afford modern supermarkets.

-Caroline Skinner, WIEGO's Urban Research Director, quoted in City Metric in this article.
+~Caroline Skinner, WIEGO's Urban Research Director, quoted in City Monitor

-In this must-hear interview, Caroline Skinner explains the urgent need to unlock the informal food system — “the system works!” — and calls for countries to provide water and sanitation and for enforcement agencies to stop harassing these important workers.
+In this must-hear interview in April 2020, Caroline Skinner explains the urgent need to unlock the informal food system — “The system works!” — and calls for countries to provide water and sanitation and for enforcement agencies to stop harassing these important workers.
 And she calls for direct income support.
-Food Security and Street Vendors during COVID-19

 Street vendors, market traders and market porters earn their incomes in public, often crowded spaces.
 In this Radio-France International piece, WIEGO's Dorcas Ansah, coordinator for Focal City Accra, explains the impossibility of implementing physical distancing when there is no space to move.

 Also impossible is frequent hand washing and other hygiene if the infrastructure isn’t there.
 Recent research shows that many have inadequate access to water, sanitation, and hygiene, so telling them to wash their hands is futile unless municipal authorities provide the means to do it.

 As Sally Roever writes, street vendors have always faced onerous regulations and punitive measures by authorities, including confiscation of goods and arrests — but now, the imposition of local and national lockdowns to contain the spread of COVID-19 is threatening not just the livelihoods but the very survival of informal vendors and their families in some places.